OndrejNepozitek/Edgar-Unity/docs/generators/platformer-generator.md

 ## Default tilemaps structure

-Platformer room templates can be create via the Create asset menu and their default tilemaps structure is the following:
+Platformer room templates can be created via <Path path="2d:Platformer room template" /> and their default tilemaps structure is the following:

 - **Background**
 - **Walls** - collider